What It Really Means to Take Care of Yourself

 Scrolling for two hours feels like rest.
 It is not.
 It is numbing — a way of switching off without actually switching off.
 You finish it more depleted than when you started.

-Genuine restoration — a walk, a conversation, a book, a bath taken slowly and intentionally — leaves you feeling different afterwards.
+Genuine restoration — a walk, a real conversation, a book, a bath taken slowly and actually present — leaves you feeling different afterward.
 More like yourself.
-More present.
+More able to meet the next thing.

-The test is simple: does this leave me feeling restored, or just distracted?
+The test I use now: does this leave me feeling restored, or just distracted?
 Does it add something, or merely fill a gap?

 There is a place for distraction.
 Not everything has to be intentional.
 But knowing the difference is one of the most useful things you can learn about yourself.